 Avascular necrosis is the death of bone tissue due to a lack of blood supply.
-Also called osteonecrosis, avascular necrosis can lead to tiny breaks in the bone and cause the bone to collapse.
+Also called osteonecrosis, it can lead to tiny breaks in the bone and cause the bone to collapse.
 The process usually takes months to years.

 A broken bone or dislocated joint can interrupt the blood flow to a section of bone.
 Avascular necrosis is also associated with long-term use of high-dose steroid medications and excessive alcohol intake.

 Many people have no symptoms in the early stages of avascular necrosis.
-As the condition worsens, your affected joint may hurt only when you put weight on it.
-Eventually, the joint may hurt even when you're lying down.
+As the condition worsens, your affected joint might hurt only when you put weight on it.
+Eventually, you might feel the pain even when you're lying down.

 Pain can be mild or severe and usually develops gradually.
-Pain associated with avascular necrosis of the hip may be focused in the groin, thigh or buttock.
-In addition to the hip, the areas likely to be affected are the shoulder, knee, hand and foot.
+Pain associated with avascular necrosis of the hip might center on the groin, thigh or buttock.
+Besides the hip, the areas likely to be affected are the shoulder, knee, hand and foot.

-Some people develop avascular necrosis bilaterally — for example, in both hips or in both knees.
+Some people develop avascular necrosis on both sides (bilaterally) — such as in both hips or in both knees.

 When to see a doctor

 See your doctor if you have persistent pain in any joint.
 Seek immediate medical attention if you believe you have a broken bone or a dislocated joint.

 Avascular necrosis occurs when blood flow to a bone is interrupted or reduced.
 Reduced blood supply can be caused by:

 - Joint or bone trauma.
 An injury, such as a dislocated joint, might damage nearby blood vessels.
 Cancer treatments involving radiation also can weaken bone and harm blood vessels.

 - Fatty deposits in blood vessels.
 The fat (lipids) can block small blood vessels, reducing the blood flow that feeds bones.

 - Certain diseases.
 Medical conditions, such as sickle cell anemia and Gaucher's disease, also can cause diminished blood flow to bone.